 Once you’ve gathered the reviews, break your users into segments based on specific behaviors, usage time, and other attributes.
 Analyze the feedback and implement the key points in future updates.

-Finally, endeavor to carry your users along always, reply to public reviews (negative ones especially), and let them know you’ve heard them.
+Finally, you should reply to public reviews (especially negative ones) and let them know you’ve heard them.

 Without a doubt, the road to turning your mobile app idea into reality is often a long and rocky one.
 But with the right strategy, you can save a lot of time and energy, and achieve brilliant results.